Terrorist killed in gunfight in J&K's Shopian CanIndia News

-One terrorist was killed in an ongoing encounter with the security forces in the Baskuchan area of South Kashmir’s Shopian district, officials said on Sunday.
+One terrorist was killed in a gunfight with the security forces in the Moolu area of South Kashmir’s Shopian district, officials said on Wednesday.

+There have been two encounters in Shopian in less than 12 hours.

+Earlier on Wednesday, three Jaish-e-Mohammed (JeM) terrorists were killed in an encounterwith the security forces at Drach area in South Kashmir’s Shopian district.

 The gunfight started after a joint team of police and security forces got an input about the presence of terrorists in that area.